adiati98/100-days-of-oss-journal/.github/ISSUE_TEMPLATE/update-day-and-toc.md

 <!-- Change X in the "day X" to the number of the day -->

 - Write the tasks done in `day X` in the `my-100-days-oss-journal.md`.
-- Update the Table of Content.
+- Update the Table of Contents in the `table-of-contents.md`.

   ```markdown
   [Day X](my-oss-journal.md#day-x)